-Do you own a tenant-occupied property in Boise, Idaho that you would like to sell?
+Do you own a tenant-occupied property in Idaho that you would like to sell?
 Here’s the good news…you don’t have to wait until everyone has moved out in order to sell the house.
 There are lots of reasons why you might need to sell your rental property or extra house even though someone currently lives there.
 You may need to make that investment more liquid to help with a chance in your finances.
 You might not feel like this investment is working how you wanted it to and you don’t want to spend another month dealing with it.
 You might have inherited it and never intended to be a landlord.
 You might be moving away from the property and don’t want to manage tenants from far away.
-Or perhaps you simply don’t want to own that house anymore in Boise.
+Or perhaps you simply don’t want to own that house anymore in Idaho.

 Gem State Cash Offer can help you whatever the reason you want to sell.
-But we also want to offer some advice on potential steps to take in order to avoid further headaches and make sure you can sell a house in Boise with tenants in it quickly.
+But we also want to offer some advice on potential steps to take in order to avoid further headaches and make sure you can sell a house in Idaho with tenants in it quickly.

 Selling A House With Tenants In It